dawei-wang/event-notifications/en-cli.md

      }
     }
     ```
-    The following example shows the format of the DestinationConfig object for IOS destination with P8 certificate.
+    The following example shows the format of the DestinationConfig object for iOS destination with P8 certificate.

     ```json
     {